 Use code ESIMDB15 for 15% discount.
 Limited time only.

-Over 70 travel eSIM providers and more than 1,700 prepaid data plans are available for use in Iraq.
-With a wide variety of options, travelers can easily find an eSIM that suits their needs.
+There are about 70 travel eSIM providers and more than 1, 600 prepaid data plans available for use in Iraq.
+Because there are a broad range of plans, travelers can easily find an eSIM that suits their needs.

 Iraq's telecommunications sector is served by several major Mobile Network Operators (MNOs):